HR pays well and there are a lot of interesting career paths you can potentially take.

 Entry Level HR Salary

-Entry-level HR positions are associated with job titles such as HR intern.
+Entry level HR positions are associated with job titles such as HR intern.
 The data below reflects salaries for HR interns.
-In Canada and the USA, this position is often paid hourly, so the information below is noted as an hourly wage.

 HR Coordinator Salary